Liz Truss

 Truss was Parliamentary Under-Secretary of State for Childcare and Education from 2012 to 2014 before Cameron appointed her Secretary of State for Environment, Food and Rural Affairs in a cabinet reshuffle.
 Although she campaigned for Britain to remain in the European Union, Truss supported Brexit following the outcome of the 2016 referendum.
 Following Cameron's resignation in 2016 his successor, Theresa May, appointed her Secretary of State for Justice and Lord Chancellor, making Truss the first woman to serve as Lord Chancellor in the office's thousand-year history; in the aftermath of the 2017 general election she was demoted to Chief Secretary to the Treasury.
-After May announced her resignation in May 2019 Truss supported Johnson's successful bid to become Conservative leader and prime minister.
+After May announced her resignation in May 2019, Truss supported Johnson's successful bid to become Conservative leader and prime minister.
 He appointed Truss Secretary of State for International Trade and President of the Board of Trade in July and subsequently to the additional role of Minister for Women and Equalities in September.
 Johnson promoted Truss to foreign secretary in the 2021 cabinet reshuffle; during her time in the position she led negotiations on the Northern Ireland Protocol and the British response to the Russian invasion of Ukraine.

 In September 2022 Truss defeated Rishi Sunak in a leadership election to succeed Johnson, who had resigned because of an earlier government crisis, and was appointed prime minister by Queen Elizabeth II two days before the monarch's death; the government's business was subsequently suspended during a national mourning period of ten days.
 In response to the rising cost of living and increased energy prices, Truss's ministry announced the Energy Price Guarantee.
-The government then announced large-scale tax cuts and borrowing, which led to financial instability and were largely reversed.
+The government then announced large-scale tax cuts and borrowing in a mini-budget, which led to financial instability and were largely reversed.
 Facing mounting criticism and loss of confidence in her leadership, Truss announced her resignation as leader of the Conservative Party on 20 October.
 Sunak was elected unopposed as her successor, and appointed prime minister on 25 October.
 After spending the duration of Sunak's premiership on the backbenches, Truss lost her seat at the 2024 general election.